SiD-Secure-EFT/SiD_Prestashop/README.md

 ## Installation
 [![How To Setup SiD Secure EFT for Prestashop 1.7](https://www.appinlet.com/wp-content/uploads/2020/04/How-To-Setup-SiD-Secure-EFT-for-Prestashop-1.7-scaled.jpg)](https://www.youtube.com/watch?v=Ir-X1yERUfA "How To Setup SiD Secure EFT for Prestashop 1.7")

 Please navigate to the [releases page](https://github.com/SiD-Instant-EFT/SiD_Prestashop_1.7/releases), download the latest release (v1.0.0) and unzip.
-You will them be able to follow the integration guide which is included in the zip.
+You will then be able to follow the integration guide which is included in the zip.

 ## Collaboration